strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ### Database management by environment

 Development of a Strapi application commonly includes customization in the local development environment with a local development database, such as `SQLite`.
 When the application is ready for another environment such as production or staging the application is deployed with a different database instance, usually `MySQL`, `MariaDB`, or `PostgreSQL`.
 Database environment variables allow you to switch the attached database.
-To switch the database connection set a minimum of the `DATABASE_CLIENT` and `DATABASE_URL` for `MySQL`, `MariaDB`, and `PostgreSQL`.
-Set a minimum of `DATABASE_CLIENT` and `DATABASE_FILENAME` for `SQLite`.
+To switch the database connection:
+* set a minimum of the `DATABASE_CLIENT` and `DATABASE_URL` for `MySQL`, `MariaDB`, and `PostgreSQL`,
+* or set a minimum of `DATABASE_CLIENT` and `DATABASE_FILENAME` for `SQLite`.

 For deployed versions of your application the database environment variables should be stored wherever your other secrets are stored.
 The following table gives examples of where the database environment variables should be stored: